borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

     - There are engine specific questions, so you should have some familiarity with each engine (e.g. Oracle TDE, PostgreSQL specific capabilities)
   - Backups
   - Option Groups
-  - DB Parameter Goups
+  - DB Parameter Groups
   - SQL Performance Insights (what is it, when is it applicable, and how is it different from CloudWatch)
-- Alongside RDS, **DynamoDB** is probably the most crucial of AWS databse services.
+- Alongside RDS, **DynamoDB** is probably the most crucial of AWS database services.
 You should know it inside and out.
   - Understand Primary Keys/Partition Keys/Sort Keys.
 Be able to design/choose them in a particular scenario and use them.
   - Global Secondary Indexes / Local Secondary Indexes.
 Understand difference between them and applicable use cases.
   - DynamoDB Streams